nicklockwood/Euclid/README.md

 All primitives and builder methods accept a `material` parameter which will apply that material to every polygon in the resultant `Mesh`.
 When you later combine meshes using CSG operations, the original materials from the `Mesh`es that contributed to each part of the resultant shape will be preserved.

-Since Euclid knows nothing about the `material` type, it can't do anything with it except pass it around.
+Since Euclid knows nothing about the `material` type, it can't really do anything with it except pass it around.
 To use it with SceneKit you need to convert the Euclid material to an `SCNMaterial`.

-This can be done using the optional closure argument for the Euclid's `SCNGeometry` constructor, which receives the Euclid material as an input and returns an `SCNMaterial`.
+If the polygon's material is already an`SCNMaterial`, `UI/NSColor` or `UI/NSImage` this conversion will happen automatically.
+Otherwise, you can convert materials using the optional closure argument for the Euclid's `SCNGeometry` constructor, which receives the Euclid material as an input and returns an `SCNMaterial`.

+When serializing Euclid geometry using `Codable`, only specific material types can be supported.
+Currently, material serialization works for `String`s, `Int`s and any class that conforms to `NSCoding` (which includes many UIKit, AppKit and SceneKit types, such as `UI/NSColor`, `UI/NSImage` and `SCNMaterial`).

 ## Color